cyndichin/cyndichin.github.io/_posts/2023-10-18-quickAndNimble.markdown

 > Part of the Mobile Development series

 # Quick + Nimble Overview
-This blog post will document my journey in researching on Quick + Nimble frameworks.
+This blog post will document my initial investigation in using Quick + Nimble.

 ## What is Quick + Nimble?
 Quick is a behavior driven development (BDD) testing framework and Nimble is a matching framework that helps make tests easier to read.
 Coupled together, they provide the advantage of being able to be very descriptive when writing unit tests in comparison to using XCTests.

 ### Quick + Nimble vs. XCTests
-Both frameworks have their advantages and disadvantages, so I created a chart to list down the positive and negatives from my perspective experimenting, discussing with coworkers and surfing the interwebs.
+Both frameworks have their advantages and disadvantages, so I created a chart to list down the positive and negatives from my experimentation, discussing with coworkers and surfing the interwebs.

 **Quick + Nimble**